-Start by turning your heating/cooling system on and feeling along the ducts for air leaks, paying particular attention to any joints or connections in the ductwork.
-Mark any air leaks you find, then turn off the HVAC unit.
+Start by turning your heating/cooling system on and feeling along the ducts for air leaks.
+Pay particular attention to any joints or connections in the ductwork, and mark any air leaks you find.
+Then turn off the HVAC unit.

 Insulating HVAC Ductwork

 When insulating HVAC ductwork, use a foil, faced fiberglass insulation with an R-6 or higher R-value.
 Use the type of metallic foil duct tape recommended by the insulation manufacturer to seal and hold the insulation in place.

 Make sure the foil surface of the insulation is free of dust before applying the tape.
 Peel the paper backing off the tape as you apply it to prevent the tape from sticking to itself.

 If your existing duct insulation is in fairly good condition, an additional layer of duct insulation can be applied over it.
 If the old insulation is in poor condition, remove it and replace it with new insulation.

 Cut the insulation to width and length, using a square and a sharp utility knife, so that it fits snugly around the duct without compressing the fiberglass.